Everest Consolidator Acquisiti - GuruFocus.com

 Forward-Looking Statements

 This press release includes “forward-looking statements” within the meaning of the safe harbor provisions of the United States Private Securities Litigation Reform Act of 1995.
 All statements other than statements of historical fact included in this press release are forward-looking statements.
 Certain of these forward-looking statements can be identified by the use of words such as “believes,” “expects,” “intends,” “plans,” “estimates,” “assumes,” “may,” “should,” “will,” “seeks,” or other similar expressions.
-Such statements include statements regarding the implementation of the Extension, the Deposit into the trust account, and the consummation of an initial business combination.
-These statements are based on current expectations as of the date of this press release and are neither promises nor guarantees, but involve a number of risks and uncertainties that may cause actual results to differ significantly, including those factors set forth under the heading “Risk Factors” of the Company’s Annual Report on Form 10-K for the fiscal year ended December 31, 2021 and the Company’s other filings with the SEC, available on the SEC’s website, www.sec.gov.
+Such statements include statements regarding the timing of the consummation of an initial business combination.
+These statements are based on current expectations as of the date of this press release and are neither promises nor guarantees, but involve a number of risks and uncertainties that may cause actual results to differ significantly, including those factors set forth under the heading “Risk Factors” of the Company’s Annual Report on Form 10-K for the fiscal year ended December 31, 2022, and the Company’s other filings with the SEC, available on the SEC’s website, www.sec.gov.
 The Company undertakes no obligation to update these statements for revisions or changes after the date of this release, except as required by law.